VirtoCommerce/vc-docs/user_docs/docs/contracts/overview.md

 You can also use the same contract for multiple organizations, which is especially valuable for companies that sell goods or services to businesses with complicated organizational structure.

-Once you create a contract, the system will automatically:

-1. Create a new user group, which is equal to the unique contract code

-2. Assign the created user group to the companies that are included into the contract

-4. Create a new price list assignment that will link the default price list with the new user group (equal to contract code)

-5. Create a new price list with all contract custom price updates registered

-6. Create a new price list assignment that will link the new price list with the new user group (equal to contract code).

-All these changes may get recorded to the appropriate entities (companies, price lists, and price lists assignments), if required, while the user who manages contracts can easily work with the module without being aware of all these details.

 ## Related Components